How do additional or conditional forms work?

 Examples of how conditional forms can be used

-Then, based on whether they select "in-person" or "Virtually" in the main form, you can create additional forms that will be displayed/targeted to the attendees, depending on whether they will attend in-person or not:
+Then, based on whether they select "in-person" or "Virtually" in the "Attending" field in the main form, you create additional conditional forms that will be displayed/targeted to the attendees, depending on whether they will attend in-person or not:

 Adding conditional forms